samjones00/docs/docs/_documentation/ztest.md

 All Row components are injected with the `db`, `table` properties, the entire `row` object that was selected as well as the Column Schema definition for that table.
 Inside the component you're free to display anything, in this case we're using the `sharpData` helper for calling the server `#Script` HTTP API to get it to fetch all `OrderDetail` entries for this order.

-> If the user filters the resultset and doesn't include the Order `Id` we wont be able to fetch its referenced data so we display an error message instead.
+> If the user filters the resultset without the Order `Id` PrimaryKey we wont be able to fetch its referenced data so an error is displayed instead

 The [jsonviewer](https://github.com/NetCoreApps/SharpData/blob/master/src/JsonViewer.ts) component used here is similar to ServiceStack's HTML5 pages auto viewer to quickly display the contents of any object.

-The `registerRowComponent(db,table,VueComponent,componentName)` API is used to register this component with Sharp Data to make it available to render any order.
+The `registerRowComponent(db,table,VueComponent,componentName)` API is used to register this component with **SharpData** to make it available to render any order.

 With our component registered we can now drill down into any Order to view its Order Details: